jschuur/chatgpt-repl/README.md

 ### Controlling conversation context

-By default, the last 3 prompts/responses in a session are used in addition to a new prompt, to provide ChatGPT with additional context.
+By default, the last 5 prompts/responses in a session are used in addition to a new prompt, to provide ChatGPT with additional context.
 This allows for follow-up prompts that reference a previous response, but also increases costs by using more API tokens.

-The `-l <num>` option (or `OPENAI_HISTORYLENGTH` environment variable or `.historylength` command) can be used to change this conversation length, by indicating how much of an earlier conversation to reuse.
+The `-l <num>` option (or `OPENAI_CONVERSATIONLENGTH` environment variable or `.conversationlength` command) can be used to change this conversation length, by indicating how much of an earlier conversation to reuse.
 So `-l 0` would not send any previous conversation context back and `-l 1` would only use the most recent prompt/response for context.

 Thus with a history length of zero, you couldn't ask 'What is the Sun?' and later 'How far away from the Earth is it?', since it would have no frame of reference for 'it'.